dondenoncourt/youtube-ripper/README.md

 Jukin Media Ripper

-This is the Readme for the Jukin Media's RESTful Video Ripper services It provides facilities to download YouTube videos (via the youtube-dl command)
+This is the Readme for the RESTful Video Ripper services It provides facilities to download YouTube videos (via the youtube-dl command)